AdamLearns/Abbott/README.md

   - Go to root
   - `cd packages/youtube-api`
   - `pnpm run watch`
-- Go to the web interface or the test channel to try things out
+- Go to the web interface or the test Twitch channel to try things out

 ### Running Docker images locally